jolie/docs/web/tutorials/getting-started/README.md

 This code permits to import the definition of the `CalculatorInterface` from module `CalculatorInterfaceModule` stored into file `CalculatorInterfaceModule.ol` and defines a service called `CalculatorService`.

 ### Defining the inputPort
-Unfortunately, this code will raise an error if executed because the service definition does not contain any listening port and it does contain any behaviour too.
+Unfortunately, the code above will raise an error if executed, because the service definition does not contain any listening port nor any behaviour too.
 Let's start by defining a listening endpoint for this service:

 ```jolie
  from CalculatorInterfaceModule import CalculatorInterface